opnsense/docs/source/manual/how-tos/openconnect.rst

 **Username** and **Password**.
 Be sure that the FQDN matches the name in the certificate or you will receive an error.
 Also wildcard certificates can produce errors.

+Once enabled, a new interface will be available for specifying firewall rules;
+:menuselection:`Firewall --> Rules --> OpenConnect` will appear.

 ------------------------------
 Step 3 - Troubleshoot problems
 ------------------------------